KentonWhite/ProjectTemplate/README.markdown

 # Introduction
-The ProjectTemplate package provides a single function `create.project()` that automatically builds a directory for a new R project with a clean sub-directory structure and automatic data and library loading tools.
+The ProjectTemplate package provides a function, `create.project()`, that automatically builds a directory for a new R project with a clean sub-directory structure and automatic data and library loading tools.
 The hope is that standardized data loading, automatic importing of best practice packages, integrated unit testing and useful nudges towards keeping a cleanly organized codebase will improve the quality of R coding.

-At least, it will hopefully improve my own code.
+The inspiration comes from the `rails` command from Ruby on Rails, which initializes a new Rails project with the proper skeletal structure automatically.
+Also, ProjectTemplate follows Rails's approach of preferring convention over configuration: the automatic data and library loading as well as the automatic testing work easily because assumptions are made about the directory structure and naming conventions used in your code.
+You can customize your codebase however you'd like, but you will have to edit the automation scripts to use your conventions instead of the defaults before you'll get their benefits again.

 # Installing
 This project is now on CRAN and can be installed using a simple call to `install.packages()`: